houmingc/myprofile/README.md

 # Hi there! 👋

-I'm Hou Ming, a passionate DevOps and Full-Stack Engineer with expertise in building and optimizing systems.
-I aspire to be django developer.
+I'm Hou Ming, a passionate Project Engineer with expertise in building and optimizing systems.
+I aspire to be Python developer.
+Currently, i am working on PyTorch for deep learning.

 # 💫 About Me:
-😄 Pronouns: He/His<br>🔭 I work with Frontend => React, Angular, Java, NodeJS<br>💬                     Backend  => Java, NodeJs, Docker<br>🌱                     SQL           => PostgresSQL, MariaDB<br>🌱 I do embedded programming like PIC also.<br>👯 I’m currency looking for a job with set of skills mention above.<br>🤔 I’m born inside an island, living in Macpherson, Singapore.<br>📫 How to reach me: Check social links below.<br>⚡ Fun fact:  I play Table Tennis everyday and love listening to Spotify.
+😄 Pronouns: He/His<br>🔭 I work with Frontend => React, Angular, Java, NodeJS<br>💬                     Backend  => Java, NodeJs, Docker, GPU,<br>🌱                     SQL           => PostgresSQL, MariaDB<br>🌱 I do embedded programming like PIC before also.<br>👯 I’m currency looking for a job with set of skills mention above.<br>🤔 I’m born inside an island, living in Macpherson, Singapore.<br>📫 How to reach me: Check social links below.<br>⚡ Fun fact:  I play Table Tennis everyday and love listening to Spotify.

 ## 🌐 Socials: